C-Note (group)

 C-Note (also stylized as Cnote) is a Latin pop boy band from Orlando, Florida.
 The group started with the members Andrew Rogers, Jose Martinez, Raul Molina and David Perez.
 Then the group became a quintet with the addition of Josh Correa, Orlando Torres and Vincent Pesante after the departure of Rogers and Martinez.
-The quartet scored success in 1999 with their debut album, Different Kind of Love.
+The initial lineup scored success in 1999 with their debut album, Different Kind of Love.

-Cnote returned in 2023 with a new official website and the help of manager, Stacy Larson.
-In 2024 they released a new single entitled "Still".
+C-Note returned in 2023 with a new official website and the help of manager Stacy Larson.
+In 2024, they released a new single entitled "Still".

 History

 The group formed in 1997 in Orlando for the purposes of performing in a talent show.
 Three of the group's members had been in a previous vocal harmony group, but the five-member group lost two members, and a fourth was recruited, completing the group's later lineup.
-Their performance at the competition resulted in attention from the backers of Backstreet Boys and 'N Sync, and soon (Mar 6) after a record deal ensued.
-Incorporating Latin elements into their dance-pop sound,the group toured America in 1998 and released their debut album, Different Kind of Love, on Sony Records the next year.
-Different Kind of Love spawned a radio hit, "Wait Til I Get Home", which peaked at #33 on Billboard's Top 40 Mainstream charts in 1999.
+Their performance in the competition gained attention from those affiliated with Backstreet Boys and NSYNC, and soon after, a record deal ensued.
+Incorporating Latin elements into their dance-pop sound, the group toured America in 1998 and released their debut album, Different Kind of Love, via Sony the following year.
+Different Kind of Love spawned a radio hit, "Wait Til I Get Home", which peaked at #33 on Billboard's Top 40 Mainstream chart in 1999.
 It also peaked at number 42 in Australia.

-Different Kind of Love peaked at #163 on the Billboard Top 200.
+Different Kind of Love peaked at #163 on the Billboard 200.

-In 2023 with the help of a new manager, Stacy Larson, the four original members reunited and played 4 shows and released 3 new singles.
+In 2023, with the help of a new manager, Stacy Larson, the four original members reunited and played four shows and released three new singles.